NHACP-IF/NHACP-specification/nhacp-specification.md

   the network adapter then the STORAGE-OPEN call MUST return an ERROR response with the error code set to EACCES.

-Possible responses: STORAGE-LOADED, ERROR

 ### STORAGE-GET

 Get data from network adapter storage.

-The maximum payload langth for a STORAGE-GET is 8192 bytes.
-Network adapters MUST return an error for STORAGE-GET requests whose length field exceeds this value.
+The maximum data length for a STORAGE-GET is 8192 bytes.
+Network adapters MUST return an ERROR response with error code EINVAL for STORAGE-GET requests whose length field exceeds this value.

 | Name   | Type | Notes                            |
 |--------|------|----------------------------------|